 R (Millgate Developments Ltd) v Wokingham Borough Council EWCA Civ 1062: S.106 Undertakings – inability to vary or discharge within 5 years but ability to refund contributions.

 John brings to his wider role as a successful dispute resolver his professional experience of dealing with the public and private sectors, and, interest groups, as clients.
 He has been involved with ‘mediating’ disputes relating to a diverse range of issues including breach of contract, professional indemnity, property, personal injury, planning, community, compensation, environmental damage and religious differences.
-He became a CEDR accredited mediator in 2005.
-By way of further training John completed MATA’s Advanced Mediator Training Course in 2007 focusing on cross-cultural disputes and multi-party mediations amongst other topics.
-He is an active promoter of mediation, to which end he is a specialist adviser to the recently formed All Party Parliamentary Group on Alternative Dispute Resolution (Feb.
-2016).
-He is a long-serving member of the Bar Council’s ADR Committee Panel.
-He is also a recommended member on the panels for the Association of Northern Mediators and the RICS Dispute Resolution Service.
-He is a Member both of the Chartered Institute of Arbitrators and the Civil Mediation Council.
+He became a CEDR accredited mediator in 2005 and completed Advanced Mediator Training Courses in 2007 and 2018 focusing on cross-cultural disputes and multi-party mediations amongst other topics.
+He is an active promoter of mediation, to which end he is one of the two specialist advisers to the All Party Parliamentary Group on Alternative Dispute Resolution.
+He is a long-serving member of the Bar Council’s ADR Panel and a member of the Compulsory Purchase Association’s ADR Sub-Committee.
+He is a recommended member on the panels for the Association of Northern Mediators and the RICS Dispute Resolution Service.
+He is a Fellow of the Chartered Institute of Arbitrators and works in association with CIArb’s Dispute Appointments Service.

-As his work as a recognised facilitator, in November 2012 John was appointed one of the panel “section 106 brokers” for the Department of Communities and Local Government’s programme for releasing “stalled developments”.
+As his work as a recognised facilitator, John’s appointments have included acting as one of the “section 106 brokers” for the Department of Communities and Local Government’s programme for releasing “stalled developments”.
 He has worked, too, on behalf of National Lottery funders.

 For John’s specialist mediator profile, please click here.